- Nasal Irrigation

-Their use must be monitored and tapered by the prescribing physician as long-term use may have significant side effects.
-Examples of the nasal steroids include:
+Their use must be monitored and tapered by the prescribing physician, as long-term use may have significant side effects.

 Antihistamines can be divided into two groups:

-- Sedating, or first generation, for example, diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), clemastine (Tavist).
+- Sedating, or first generation, for example, diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), and clemastine (Tavist).
 Sedating antihistamines should be avoided in those patients who need to drive or use dangerous equipment.

 Examples of decongestant sprays include: